Research Interests

 My specific research interests are:

-Sociophonological aspects of dialect perception in language learning
+Sociophonological and multimodal aspects of dialect perception

 Current member